 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense loads like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a reinforced container.
-Our lowboy roll-offs handle up to 10,000 pounds without breaking USDOT weight limits.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows clear the rim cleanly on Portland routes.
+Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a container built for the load.
+Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds in a single pull without flirting with USDOT truck weight limits.
+The 2-to-3-foot side walls let skid steers and wheelbarrows dump over the rim cleanly on Portland routes.

 Tonnage Limits and Weight Overage Policy